AnyFetch/anyfetch.js/README.md

 This npm package makes communicating with the AnyFetch servers easy for clients.
 Check out the [**full API documentation**](http://developers.anyfetch.com/endpoints/).

-Please note: AnyFetch delivers long lived `access_token`, so you don't need to use a `refresh_token`.

 ## Basic usage example

 ```js